drumevp/chess-engine/README.md

 - `npm install` for dev dependencies.
 This library doesn't rely on any other dependencies.
 - `npm run build`.
 The perft script points at the generated `dist/index.cjs` file.
-- To test perft depth 5 on 5 position from `https://www.chessprogramming.org/Perft_Results`, run `test-perft:deep`.
+- I got the node counts and position FEN strings from `https://www.chessprogramming.org/Perft_Results`.
+To test depth 5 run `test-perft:deep`.
 For depth 4 it is `test-perft`.

 # Features